This is a passing loop, formerly a station, to the south of (and controlled by) Inverness Signalling Centre.

 When first opened it was a single platform station without loop.
 The former northbound platform was the original.
+The original name refers to a ferry crossing of the River Spey,

 The station building remains standing, although the timber portion has been lost being replaced by a switchroom.
 The station building is in use as a house.
 Beside this are railway cottages.